 - www.act.org: For information on the ACT Plus Writing.

 It is important for all students — but particularly important for international students — to register for tests with the same name that you use on your application.
 Our system will not link your record to your test scores if the names do not match.

-Please keep in mind that there are no cut-off scores for any of these exams.
-Yale’s admission process is highly selective, but it is not primarily based on standardized test results.
+Please keep in mind that Yale’s admission process is highly selective, but it is not primarily based on standardized test results.
 Scores are merely one part of the application.

 Possibly, but it is not required.
 Not all international applicants need to take an English proficiency test such as TOEFL, IELTS, and PTE.
 But like all Yale students, international students must be able to understand rapid, idiomatic English and to express themselves easily in both spoken and written English.
 If English is not your first language, please see our Standardized Testing page for information about language proficiency requirements at Yale.

 Note: Students in countries where it is not possible to take the SAT or ACT exams (e.g. China and Afghanistan) must take an English proficiency test.

 Not necessarily.
 We are not able to offer an interview to every applicant.
 An interview offer is not a signal regarding the status of your application.
 For more information about interviews for international applicants, please see the section on interviewing in Applying to Yale as an International Student.